 Vegetarian Planet: 350 Big-Flavor Recipes for Out-Of-This-World Food Every Day by Didi Emmons.
 Stir might be my favorite, but Vegetarian Planet is my most worn-out book.
 I have the paperback edition and it’s falling apart from so much use.
 Great pastas, soups and Mexican dishes tend to be my focus.
 I’ve made enough adjustments for the Penne with Red Lentils and Ginger to put my version on this blog, but the original inspiration came from this book.

 Cooked, by Michael Pollan I got food writer Michael Pollan’s latest book last Christmas, and immediately set to enjoying it.
 Cooked is organized into sections based on the four basic elements: fire, water, air and earth.
 In each area, Pollan seeks out experts in preparing food via the method associated with the element, then tries to master the process himself.
 It’s a great testimonial to the place cooking and eating mindfully can be an important part of a good life.
-I wrote more about this book in this post.

 Soup From Williams-Sonoma gets a lot of use once the weather turns cold.
 It’s a slim book, allowing me to have tested almost every recipe in it!
 Lots of good ones I keep going back to.
 A hand-held immersion blender is a nice companion gift to this book.